-How has employment at Boeing used these skills or encouraged you to develop Low to High Emphasis
+How has employment at Boeing used these skills or encouraged you to develop Low to High Emp1234 mpha phasis

-increased understanding in these areas?: 1 2 3 4 5
+incr eased understanding in these areas?: 4 5

 1 A good understanding of engineering science fundamentals

 2 Mathematics (including statistics)

 3 Physical and life sciences

 4 Information technology (far more than "computer literacy")

 5 A good understanding of design and manufacturing processes.

 6 A multi-disciplinary, systems perspective.

 7 A basic understanding of the context in which engineering is practiced.

 8 Economics (including business practices)

 9 History

 10 The environment

 11 Customer and societal needs

 12 Good communication skills.

 13 Written, oral, graphic and listening

 14 High ethical standards.

 15 An ability to think both critically and creatively independently and

-13 cooperatively.
+15 cooperatively.

 16 Flexibility.
 The ability and self-confidence to adapt to rapid or major change.

 17 Curiosity and a desire to learn for life.

 18 A profound understanding of the importance of teamwork.

-2.3 Data Analysis of Quantitative Interview Discussion Topics
+Data Analysis of Quantitative Interview Discussion Topics

-Data was obtained from 37 structured conversations and interviews; Data has been obtained from 16 new engineers (less than 5 years of experience) and 21 supervisors, mentors, or program managers.
+Data was obtained from 37 conversations/interviews; 16 new engineers (less than 5 years of experience) and 21 supervisors, mentors, or program managers.
+These results represent perceptions of those interviewed and do not necessarily reflect the position of the parent organization.
+Again, not a large sample size however, interesting observations can be made that mirror industry wide trends.
 There are two ways to examine the data: